cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 If you already run a reverse proxy, point it at the app container's port `8080` and set `PUBLIC_URL` to the URL your users visit.
 If you don't, the example below uses [Caddy](https://caddyserver.com/), which obtains and renews Let's Encrypt certificates automatically.
 Ready-made files are [here](https://github.com/cfu288/mere-medical/tree/main/examples/mere-medical-docker-compose-caddy-ssl).

-Replace `mere.example.com` with your own domain in both files below, and make sure it resolves to this server and that ports 80 and 443 are reachable from the internet — Let's Encrypt needs both to issue the certificate.
+Replace `mere.example.com` with your own domain in both files below, and make sure it resolves to this server and that ports 80 and 443 are reachable from the internet.
+Let's Encrypt needs both to issue the certificate.

 ```text title="mere-medical/caddy/Caddyfile"
 mere.example.com {